goldironhack/2017-Fall-Purdue-UNAL-IronHack-Tutorials/README.md

 ### 4. Virtual Tutoring Sessions

 Please check the table below.
-Since the help session is in WANG HALL entry is restricted after 5:00 pm EST. So please use Google Hangouts to connect.
 The link for the Google Hangouts is [link](https://hangouts.google.com/call/XFEAUzXgE5_3nZvq4OUoAAEE)

+Help session for Purdue: Since the help session is in WANG HALL entry is restricted after 5:00 pm EST. So please use Google Hangouts to connect.

 |    Date    |           Location          |         Time         |
 |------------|-----------------------------|----------------------|